-It should be noted that receipts and a copy of the compliance certificate are required for all works that require a licensed plumber under the Regulations in order to obtain support under this program.
+It should be noted that receipts and a copy of the compliance certificate are required for support under this program.

 A compliance certificate must be included with the application if the total value of the product, materials and associated plumbing is \$750 or greater.